7 Fun Things to do in Isla Mujeres, Mexico

 The MUSA Underwater Museum was one of the coolest things we did during our time in Isla.
 The museum is an innovative project that was designed to counteract the effects of climate change on our oceans and reef systems.
 The 12 galleries of MUSA aim to provide an alternative destination for divers, reducing the impact on the National Marine Park, while also increasing the biomass of the reef system and habitat areas around it for marine life to colonize and thrive.
 Unfortunately, as the statues haven’t been there that long (constructed in 2009), not much coral has had time to develop.
 I was a bit disappointed with the lack of coral and marine life as we really did not see much, however, the concept of an underwater museum is so unique, I still think it was worth it.

-You have the option of either scuba diving or snorkelling at the Museum.
+You have the option of either scuba diving or snorkeling at the Museum.
 We went with Mexico Divers and really enjoyed our instructor.

 6. Visit the Ice Bar